taranguiz/taranguiz.github.io/research.md

 - Divide migration persists across detachment to transport-limited conditions in strike-slip landscape models.
 Aránguiz-Rago, T., Duvall, A., Morgan, P. (in prep).

-**Fault-driven exhumation in Chilean Coastal Cordillera**
+**Mountain Building and fault-driven exhumation in Chilean Coastal Cordillera**

-- Aránguiz-Rago, T., Duvall, A., Huntington, K. Cenozoic Fault-Driven Exhumation in the Hyperarid Atacama: Evidence from Low Temperature Thermochronology in the Coastal Cordillera.
+- Aránguiz-Rago, T., Duvall, A., Huntington, K. Preserved through Hyperaridity, 150 Million Years of Exhumation and Strike-Slip Deformation in the Atacama Coastal Cordillera.
 (Accepted, Tectonics).

 **Paleoclimate and paleoseismological activity in the hyper-arid core of the Atacama Desert**